voborgus/lmru--tech/content/en/values/people.md

 ### 3. We respect colleagues and their time.

 * We respect team rules.
-* We prefer non-formal style of communication to officialism.
+* We prefer nonformal style of communication to officialism.
 * We know goals of every meeting and record all decisions.
 Each invitation to the meeting should have agenda.
 * We prepare for meetings before the meeting.